neuromatch/climate-course-content/_sources/tutorials/Schedule/daily_schedules.md

 ### Professional Development Schedule

-A series of professional development events (viewing and discussing four Impact Talks, a career panel, and two meetings with mentors) will take place during the 3-hour project time.
+A series of professional development events (viewing and discussing four Impact Talks and two meetings with mentors) will take place during the 3-hour project time.
 Check the [time slot widget](https://climatematchacademy.github.io/widgets/tz.html) to see when project time is scheduled for your slot.

-* Impact talks and discussions will take place during the first or last 30 minutes of Project Sessions 2, 3, 6 and 8.
+* Impact talk and discussion will take place during the Project Sessions on W2D1.
-* The career panel will take place during the last hour of the time usually allocated for tutorials on W2D2.
-* Mentor meetings could take place on any day between July 19 and July 28.
-Your pod’s Teaching Assistant will tell you the exact times!
+* Mentor meetings will happen on W1D3 and W2D3 (Wednesdays) during the Project Sessions.

 ### W2D5: Final Day of the Course